Philadelphia and Lancaster Turnpike

 The Philadelphia and Lancaster Turnpike, first used in 1795, is the first long-distance paved road built in the United States, according to engineered plans and specifications.
 It links Lancaster, Pennsylvania, and Philadelphia at 34th Street, stretching for sixty-two miles.
 It was later extended by the Lancaster and Susquehanna Turnpike to the Susquehanna River in Columbia.
-The route is now designated Pennsylvania Route 462 from the western terminus to US 30 just southeast of Lancaster, at which point US 30 (and US 30 Business in Chester County) follows the route to Philadelphia.
+The route is now designated Pennsylvania Route 462 from the western terminus to US 30 just southeast of Lancaster, at which point US 30 (and US 30 Business in Chester County) follows the route to Philadelphia, with this stretch of the roadway commonly known as Lancaster Avenue or Lancaster Pike.
 The US 30 portion ends at Girard Avenue in the Parkside neighborhood of Philadelphia, where State Route 3012 is designated on the road to Belmont Avenue.
 At Belmont Avenue, the road changes designation to State Route 3005 and runs to the eastern terminus at 34th Street.
 Historically, Lancaster Pike terminated at Market Street before Drexel University took over the stretch between 32nd and 34th Streets and turned the road into a pedestrian walkway known as Lancaster Walk.